rngrant/compiler/README.md

 You can also run tests using make test, or running the run_test.sh script

+## Flags
+We currently support the -parse flag, which will display the result of parsing the code in lisp syntax, and the -step flag with will evaluate the code incrementally untill a value is reached

 ## Language description
 This project currently supports evaluation of a